vkoves/electrify-chicago/README.md

 Docker is the recommended approach to quickly getting started with local development.
 Docker helps create a version of the Electrify Chicago website on your computer so you can test out your code before submitting a pull request.

 - The recommended installation method for your operating system can be found [here](https://docs.docker.com/install/).
 - [Get started with Docker](https://docs.docker.com/get-started/)

 ### **2. Start Docker**

 This command starts server locally.
 To start it, `cd` into the project directory in your terminal then run the following command:

 ```bash
  docker-compose up
 ```

+**Tip:** Added a new dependency?
+Once you've updated the `package.json` run `docker-compose up --build` to rebuild the image, which will re-run the setup steps in the `Dockerfile`.

 Running the above command will result in the following output in your terminal